 - Mochi dough: You can mix the dough with matcha green tea powder for an earthy flavor with a light green color.
 Or add a few drops of red coloring for a beautiful soft pink color (see the photo below).

-- Fillings: Besides red bean paste, white bean paste (Shiroan) is also often used in the strawberry mochi recipes.
-Occasionally, you’ll also see the whipped cream is used.
+- Fillings: Besides red bean paste, white bean paste (Shiroan) is also often used in strawberry mochi recipes.
+Occasionally, you’ll also see that whipped cream is used.
 Because the fillings of strawberry mochi always include fresh strawberries, this dessert is more popular during the spring and summer seasons.

 Can I Make Strawberry Mochi Ice Cream with This Recipe?